iliakan/node-dev/readme.md

 ### Troubleshooting

 There are limits on the number of watched files in inotify.
-So make sure that you only watch <i>your modules</i>, not all 3rd-party npm stuff.
+Debian has 8192 by default.
+That should be enough.
+If it's not, and you really really need to watch so many files, then you can adjust the limit.

 To change the limit: